 Multiple Problems in Your Residency

 Not all items inside your residency will be handled by one person during a single visit.
 Plumbers do not handle electrical work and carpenters do not handle plumbing issues.
-Multiple items listed in a single work order will be assigned to appropriate an appropriate trade for review and correction.
+Please complete an individual work order for each problem in your residence.

 When you submit a work order, simply describe the problem as accurately as possible.
 If the drop down menu does not list your specific issue, provide a detailed description of the problem in the box provided.
 You do not list information on how to solve the problem or an opinion of what you think is needed to correct the issue.
 Our trained staff will know what to do once they arrive and investigate the issue.
 It is important you provide accurate details so facilities staff will know how to respond.
 Some examples of how to describe a problem are listed below: